zalando/postgres-operator/docs/reference/operator_parameters.md

   Specifies the path of the google cloud service account json file.
 Default is empty.

 * **logical_backup_job_prefix**
   The prefix to be prepended to the name of a k8s CronJob running the backups.
 Beware the prefix counts towards the name length restrictions imposed by k8s.
 Empty string is a legitimate value.
-Operator does not do the actual renaming: If you change the prefix, you will have to recreate respective CronJobs manually.
+Operator does not do the actual renaming: It simply creates the job with the new prefix.
+You will have to delete the old cron job manually.
 Default: "logical-backup-".

 * **logical_backup_provider**
   Specifies the storage provider to which the backup should be uploaded (`s3` or `gcs`).